tsherwen/AC_tools/README.rst

 AC_tools: Atmospheric Chemistry (AC) tools
 ======================================

-This module contains a functions and scripts used for working with atmospheric model output and observational data.
+This module contains functions and scripts used for working with atmospheric model output and observational data.
 Many functions are included for working with global and regional chemical transport model (CTM) ouput from the GEOS-Chem model.